 Expert Q&A: Why Rugged Tablets are the Best Solution for Your Forklifts

-Traditional vehicle-mounted computers serve a single purpose, can take weeks or months to be repaired and often use operating systems that are being phased out resulting in reduced productivity and increased warehouse costs.
-In this Q&A, our expert discusses these challenges and explain the difference that vehicle-mounted, rugged tablets are making in warehouses, distribution centers and on plant floors in nearly all industries right now.
+Traditional vehicle-mounted computers serve a single purpose, can take weeks or months to be repaired, and often use older operating systems that result in reduced productivity and increased warehouse costs.
+In this Q&A, our expert discusses these challenges as well as the difference that vehicle-mounted rugged tablets are making in warehouses, distribution centers and on plant floors in nearly all industries today.

 Known for their harsh environmental conditions, today’s high-velocity warehouses and distribution centers put unique strains on technology.
-As the workhorses in these settings, lift trucks require extremely durable and reliable computers that are cost-efficient, operate even when there is inconsistent Wi-Fi, and also promote safe and ergonomic operation.
+As the workhorses in these settings, lift trucks require extremely durable and reliable computers that are cost-efficient to operate even with inconsistent Wi-Fi, while also promoting safe and ergonomic operation.

 Q: What big challenges are warehouse and DC operators dealing with when it comes to mobile technology for their lift trucks?

 Sonia Arnold: The warehouse is one of the most rugged environments where mobile technology is being deployed and used.
 On lift trucks, along with a lot of stopping and starting, there are also extreme temperature fluctuations to deal with (i.e., when lift trucks go in and out of the building or cold storage freezers).
 Finally, anytime you install a computer on a lift truck of any kind, there are safety and ergonomic issues to consider.
 Companies need flexible solutions that can handle these requirements.